eavatar/avax.webdav/README.rst

-Ava WebDAV extension
+The WebDAV extension
 ========================
-Allowing clients to access the repository via WebDAV protocol.
+This extension allows clients to access the repository via WebDAV protocol.
+The codebase is derived from WsgiDav 1.1.0 (https://github.com/mar10/wsgidav/)